gralexrob1/optim-sudoku-solver/README.md

 # optim-sudoku
-Implementation of a Sudoku solver
+Implementation of a Sudoku solver.